Enrico Mizzi: Politics

 Despite completing his legal studies in Rome, Mizzi had little chance to practice law.
 He was drawn instead to politics and journalism.

 In 1915 Enrico Mizzi was elected member of the Comitato Patriottico Maltese and founded the newspaper L'Eco di Malta, organ of the Committee itself.

 He stood as a parliamentary candidate for Gozo in 1915, and was elected.
-He worked tirelessly to develop a Constitution that was independent of English rule at the time.
+He worked to develop a Constitution that was independent of English rule at the time.

 In 1916 he was arrested and sentenced to a year in prison for proclaiming himself a representative of the Italian nationality of Malta – his sentence was reduced to a reprimand by the Governor of the time due to suspected interference.
 In May 1917 he was arrested and court-martialled for sedition during wartime, found guilty of all charges and imprisoned for a year.
 Although this sentence was again reduced, he lost his right to practice law in the country.